-First of all, because Wing Chun is an evolving art, it is difficult to draw the line as to when changes and evolutions have modified the art so much that it can be considered an actual offshoot of wing chun rather than just a wing chun style with a slightly different lineage, or when there is a new art which is so different that it can non longer be considered to be Wing Chun at all.
+First of all, because Wing Chun is an evolving art, it is difficult to draw the line as to when changes and evolutions have modified the art so much that it can be considered an actual branch or offshoot of Wing chun kung fu rather than just a wing chun style with a slightly different lineage, or when there is a new art which is so different that it can no longer be considered to be Wing Chun at all.

-I recognize that in addition to lineages derived from Yip Man, there are other much lesser known lineages that came from mainland China, and not from Hong Kong.
+I recognize that in addition to lineages derived from Yip Man, there are other much lesser known lineages that were developed and practiced only in mainland China, and never got to Hong Kong.
 I know almost nothing about these, and thus I didn’t consider them.
-These styles include the Buddha Hand style, and even Weng Chun, which is a very old style only seen in mainland china.
-Parenthetically, there is some evidence that Yip Man practiced a very different Wing Chun when he lived in Fashan, than when he moved to Honk Kong.
+These styles include the Buddha Hand style, the pan nam or “side facing” style, and even Weng Chun, which is a very old style, believed by some to be the predecessor of Wing Chun, which is only seen in mainland China.
+Parenthetically, there is some evidence that Yip Man practiced a very different Wing Chun when he lived in Fashan than when he moved to Honk Kong.

 Ip Man Wing Chun branches which I don’t consider as offshoots